 You can also mix in a bit of promotional content into your notifications or OTPs to use SMS text as a marketing channel for these promotions.
 Though make sure that you meet all the needed regulations and get permission if necessary.

-You may be surprised to learn that the “sweet spot” for how many texts increased conversion rates was not just one or two, but as many as three or more – resulting in as much as a 328% increase in conversions, based on our customer's experiences.
+You may be surprised to learn that the “sweet spot” for how many text messages increased conversion rates was not just one or two, but as many as three or more – resulting in as much as a 328% increase in conversions, based on our customers' experience.

 But beyond just throwing around numbers, it’s important to realise that each one of these text messages has some type of value in it for the consumer.
 Just blasting them with irrelevant offers and hoping some of them stick won’t work.

 People value their time, and many of them are paying for the luxury of sending and receiving a set number of texts each month.
-Making each message count is just as important with texting as it is with email (if not more so because of the cost).
+Making each text message count is just as important with texting as it is with email, if not more so because of the cost.

-Make sure you clean the database using the HLR service and make sure that the customers have a clear way of inputting their phone number.
-Also, once you send out the first campaign, ask for detailed statistics on why numbers were unreachable or why failures happened, as well as how many were blacklisted.
+Make sure you clean the database using the HLR service and that the customers have a clear way of inputting their phone numbers.
+Also, once you send out the first campaign, ask for detailed statistics and data on why numbers were unreachable or why failures happened, as well as how many were blacklisted.
 This way you can keep your phonebook’s quality high.

-There are a plethora of ways to make your campaigns better.
-Make sure you track your conversion, A/B test and note what works and what doesn’t.
-This way you can reach the best possible result in your marketing efforts and get the highest possible ROI out of each SMS.
+There are a plethora of SMS marketing best practices to make your text messaging campaigns better.
+Make sure you track your conversion, A/B test, and note what works and what doesn’t.
+This way you can reach the best possible result in your marketing efforts, and get the highest possible ROI out of each SMS.